From the Articles of Association (June 2016). The Academy Trusts Object is specifically restricted to the following:

 We are committed to achieving these aims for all students, irrespective of their race, religion, beliefs, sex, social background and any disability or special need.
 However good or excellent we may be as a school, we continue, restlessly, to seek further improvements.

-We wish to promote good, positive relationships within the school and between Robert May’s and the wider community.
-We aim to promote good communications between all concerned with the school and greatly value the contribution of students, teaching and non-teaching staff, Governors, parents and others related to the school.
+We wish to promote good, positive relationships within the school and between Robert May’s School and the wider community.
+We aim to promote good communications between all concerned with the school and greatly value the contribution of students, teaching and non-teaching staff, trustees, parents/carers and others related to the school.